BHARGAVATEJABORRA/BHARGAVATEJABORRA/README.md

 <details>
 <summary><strong>👋 About Me</strong></summary>

-I'm **Bhargava Teja Borra**, a **Cloud Engineer** with strong expertise in **AWS, Azure, GCP**, and **Oracle Cloud Infrastructure**.
+I'm **Bhargava Teja Borra**, a **Software Engineer** with strong expertise in **Cloud**.
 I specialize in infrastructure automation, DevOps, and cloud security.
 Passionate about building scalable cloud solutions that make a difference.

 </details>